highcharts/grid-react/README.md

 ### Important Notes

-- **SSR is disabled**: The Grid components are dynamically imported with `ssr: false` to prevent "window is not defined" errors during server-side rendering.
+- **SSR is disabled**: The Grid components require browser APIs and cannot be rendered on the server.
+They are dynamically imported with `ssr: false` to ensure client-side only rendering.
 - **Client Component**: The page or component using the Grid must be marked with `'use client'` directive.
 - **CSS Import**: Don't forget to import the required CSS file for the Grid component.